gwyatt40/BasicCAD/README.md

 Lessons Learned:
 - You can change the order of configurations in the configurations window by pressing the three corner dots and then "move down" or "move up".
 - You can also make the window larger by pulling down on the bottom so that all configurations are visible.
 - The configuration dimensions require specific notation, i.e. improper fractions must be entered using two separate measurements connected by a plus sign (ex.
-1 in + 1/2 in ), proper unit abbreviations must be used (ex. "in" instead of "inch".
+1 in + 1/2 in ), proper unit abbreviations must be used (ex. "in" instead of "inch").
 - However, any text can be entered in the "Name" column of the configuration.
-- Select measurements to configure their values and select features to suppress/unsupress them.
+- Select measurements to configure their values but select the features themselves to suppress/unsupress them.